Rawanali/Day_Tow_Python/README.md

+# HOMEWORK2

-# HOMEWORK2 for python course with cyperSecurity bootcamp ,techcampus.com
+for python course with cyperSecurity bootcamp ,techcampus.com

+# Discribe

 this homework about test random number from user, to show him which number he enter is prime number and wich not, so i try to way to test the numbers.